 A pair of cherries - one English and one Japanese - are planted in the Paddies to mark the bond between us.

-Our small Kitchen Garden nearer to the house is not large enough to produce the volume of fruit and vegetables we have come to expect, and the Paddies are big enough space to bring on plants for bulking up, or experimentally, in ways which wouldn't fit anywhere else ...It's also a truly spectacular site, probably the most picturesque vegetable patch in the world!
+Our small Kitchen Garden nearer to the house is not large enough to produce the volume of fruit and vegetables we have come to expect, and the Paddies are big enough space to bring on plants for bulking up, or experimentally, in ways which wouldn't fit anywhere else ...It's also a truly spectacular site!

 Laura Davies kindly donated several hundred native hedging